Saving & Spending Home & Auto

 The property is vacant

-Sometimes a bad neighbor is one that isn’t actually there.
-A vacant property could cause issues due to a lack of maintenance or the appeal to others who may take advantage of a vacant property.
+Sometimes, a bad neighbor is one who isn't actually there.
+A vacant property could cause issues due to a lack of maintenance or its appeal to others who may take advantage of it.

-Keep an eye on a vacant property, and consider contacting the city or possibly the HOA if there is one.
+Keep an eye on vacant properties and consider contacting the city or, if there is one, the HOA.

 Your neighbor is having construction done

-Your neighbors may want to improve their property, but that could cause strain if there are issues with the construction process.
+Your neighbors may want to improve their property, but if the construction process is problematic, that could cause strain.

 Check in with your neighbor and their construction company if there are problems due to work that may encroach on your property, such as noise or blocking the entrance to your driveway.
 Sometimes a polite request to move is enough to fix the problem.